September 21st, 2020

 Dirty Sock SyndromeDespite the name, this is not a foot condition.
 In fact, it doesn’t actually have anything to do with dirty socks.
 It refers to a moldy or mildew smell coming from your HVAC system, an issue that commonly happens to air conditioners in the spring and to heat pumps in the fall, when these systems kick on and turn off most often.
 The smell comes from the accumulation of dirt, dust, and moisture, as well as mold and mildew, on the system’s evaporator coil while the system is not in use.
 When the system turns on, these substances and organic materials blow into the home and create the odor.

-HVAC System Smells of Rotten EggsIf your boiler or water heater smells like rotten eggs, it may be an indication of the presence of anaerobic bacteria.
+HVAC System or Water Heater Smells of Rotten EggsIf your boiler or water heater smells like rotten eggs, this unusual odor may be an indication of the presence of anaerobic bacteria.
 These organisms grow on metals like magnesium and aluminum, which are contained in some boiler components and thrive in dark, moist environments.
 If anaerobic bacteria is the cause, it’s time to clean or replace the parts where the bacteria has grown.

 If you don’t have any actual rotten eggs in your home, and bacteria isn’t the issue, another possible source of a rotten egg smell is a natural gas leak.
 A common culprit, hydrogen sulfide, is the same gas given off by rotten eggs.
 A gas leak can be serious, even deadly, so get out of the house and call 9-1-1 or your gas company immediately.